bobandash/synqsell_shopify/README.md

     </ul>
 </ol>

 These observations led me to a crucial question: could I create a risk-free method for wholesale customers to test out manufacturers' promising but underperforming products, and potentially trigger the positive feedback loop of successful products?
-That was my motivation for building Synqsell, a Shopify app that allows cross-store product imports between suppliers and retailers, and automatic synchronization of prices, orders, and payments.
+That was my motivation for building SynqSell, a Shopify app that allows cross-store product imports between suppliers and retailers, and automatic synchronization of prices, orders, and payments.

 ### Deployment